-The building that is now the South Central Kentucky Cultural Center was originally constructed in 1929.
-It housed the Washington Manufacturing Company, and then the Kentucky Pants Company in 1937.
+The building that is now the South Central Kentucky Cultural Center was originally constructed in 1928 and opened in 1929.
+It housed the Kentucky Pants Company whose parent company was the Washington Manufacturing Company.
 During WWII, the factory produced U.S. military uniforms.
 The 1929 facility served the Barren County community as a garment factory until 1987.
-In 1987 the factory closed, probably the result of garment production going abroad where cheaper labor was available.
+In 1987 the factory closed, the result of garment production going abroad where cheaper labor was available.

 This is the Kentucky Pants Company of the 1980's.
 It was renovated in the late 1990's to become home of the South Central Kentucky Cultural Center.